tmastersmart/gmrs_live/README.md

 ch /etc/asterisk/local/mm-software

-test the temp monitor
+load the setup program

-php temp.php
+php setup.php

 you can now add it to cron